ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on patterns i discovered in performance.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on what audiences responded to most.

 ---